Doozie7/SpaceTilt/readme.md

 ## What next

-* Android and iOS whatch game port
+* Android and iOS watch game port

 ## Setup and Installation